cosmos/ibc-go/docs/ibc/proto-docs.md

 <a name="ibc.applications.fee.v1.MsgPayPacketFeeResponse"></a>

 ### MsgPayPacketFeeResponse
-MsgPayPacketFeeResponse defines the response type for Msg/PayPacketFee
+MsgPayPacketFeeResponse defines the response type for the PayPacketFee rpc